IanTeda/ianteda.github.io/src/_posts/creativity/2016-06-09-the-passion-falsity.md

 Mastery however is not enough, just look at the miserable workaholics.
 It is how you invest the fruits of those skills to build for you a meaningful and rewarding life.
 Be so good they can't ignore you.
 So they will give you the autonomy and respect.
 Like a continuous feed back loop, the more experience you have the more you are going to enjoy your work, the more experience you will get.

+Don't mistake passion for an idea, with passion for work.
+Passion for an idea will not get you anywhere without passion for work, for the process[^seal].
+But hard work isn't enough.
+There are lots of hardworking people that are not unhappy.
+What are they missing?
+They haven't figured out how to cash in some of that career capital for autonomy, and what do with that it.

-To become a master craftsman take on an apprenticeship[^mind], look to roles models, be uncomfortable and be patient.
-Topics for other blog posts.
+To become a master craftsman take on an apprenticeship[^mind] for guidance, look to roles models for direction, be uncomfortable with growth and be patient (see "[The Turtle Mindset](/management/the-turtle-mindset.html)").
+But those are topics for whole other blog posts.

 #### Footnotes